Exiaee/NYCY-PP25-1st-group-Final-Project/pHash_Comparison_QT/README.md

 1. Launch the application.
 2. Click **Open DB** to load the SQLite database.
-3. Click **Show DB Items** to view the contents of the database.
+3. Click **Show DB Items** to view the top five entries of the database.
-4. Choose the comparison method (Sequential/OpenMP/PThread) and set the Hamming Distance threshold..
+4. Choose the comparison method (Sequential/OpenMP/PThread) and set the Hamming Distance threshold.
 5. Click **Find Similar** to select a query image and compare it against the database.
 6. Matching results will be displayed in the Image List area.
 7. The selected image and its pHash will be shown in a secondary window.